LiorSinai/liorsinai.github.io/_posts/2024-07-27-micrograd-1-chainrules.md

 The aim of the rest of the series is to recreate this functionality.
 This first part will focus solely on ChainRules.jl and recreating the `rrule` function.
 Part 2 will focus on recreating the `Zygote._pullback` function.
-Part 3 will improve on part 2's solution by using the IRTools.jl package.
+Part 4 extends part 3's solution to handle maps, anonymous functions and structs.
-Finally, part 4 will extend part 3's solution and showcase simple machine learning examples.
+Finally part 5 shows how this AD code can be used by a machine learning framework.

 <h2 id="chainrules">3 ChainRules</h2>
 <h3 id="chainrules-definition">3.1 Definition</h3>